alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

+Upload js and ico files along with the index_html to SPIFF with /fallback

 Added voltage history graph.

 Updated error message handling on the frontend.
 Note: the index_html needs to be loaded to SPIFFS.
 You can do that thru the /fallback file upload at the bottom.